-(1) No person or facility of any type shall order, arrange, or conduct an inter-facility transfer of a patient in a recumbent position by ground or air ambulance unless transport of the patient is done by an emergency medical provider service licensed by the Board in an ambulance permitted in accordance with the level of care (ALS or BLS) the patient needs, or is likely to need, during transport.
+No person or facility of any type shall order, (1)arrange, or conduct a transfer of a patient in a recumbent position by ground or air ambulance unless transport of the patient is done by an emergency medical provider service licensed by the Board in an ambulance permitted in accordance with the level of care (ALS or BLS) the patient needs, or is likely to need, during transport.
 Each ambulance transporting patients between facilities shall have, in addition to a driver/pilot, at least one EMSP licensed at a level which will allow the EMSP to provide the care the patient needs or is likely to need.
 The provider service medical director is responsible for assuring, in advance, that the ambulance and EMSP have the capability to meet the patient's expected needs.
 The transferring physician will ensure that the level of patient care, staffing, and equipment during transport is appropriate to meet the current and anticipated needs of the patient.

-- (2) The transferring hospital should provide a complete medical record or patient chart to the receiving hospital.
-The emergency medical provider service operator shall ensure that a complete and accurate patient care report, as prescribed by the Board, is submitted for each transfer. - (3) In addition to the fluids and medications which an ALS EMSP may administer to an emergency patient, they may administer, perform, and maintain other types of I.V. fluids and medications during the inter-hospital transfer of a stabilized patient on the signed, written order of the transferring physician given to the ALS EMSP in advance.
-The following conditions apply: - (a) The patient shall be deemed by the transferring physician to be appropriately stabilized to permit transport to another health care facility by the mode of transport selected. - (b) The transferring physician shall have communicated to the ALS EMSP all necessary aspects of patient management and the administration or maintenance of specified fluids, medications, equipment, and procedures that would be administered or maintained during transport. - (c) During inter-facility transfers, an ALS EMSP may be authorized to administer or maintain infusion of the classification of fluids and medications, perform procedures, or maintain equipment identified herein only after successful completion of the continuing education course of instruction approved by the State Board of Health entitled, "Administration and/or Maintenance of Fluids, Medications, Procedures, and Equipment during Inter-hospital Transfer of the Stabilized Patient," and have in his or her possession documented evidence issued by the OEMS&T attesting to the completion of such training.
-In addition, the service medical director, regional medical director and State Emergency Medical Control Committee shall approve, in writing, specific medications under each general classification.
-This written approval shall be on file with the transferring institution and the OEMS&T, and shall be renewed annually.
+(2) The transferring hospital should provide a complete medical record or patient chart to the receiving hospital.
+The emergency medical provider service operator shall ensure that a complete and accurate patient care report, as prescribed by the Board, is submitted for each transfer.

+(3) In addition to the fluids and medications which a paramedic may administer to an emergency patient, they may administer, perform, and maintain other types of I.V. fluids and medications during the transfer of a stabilized patient on the signed, written order of the transferring physician given to a paramedic in advance.
+The following conditions apply:

+(a) The patient shall be deemed by the transferring physician to be appropriately stabilized to permit transport to another healthcare facility by the mode of transport selected.

+(b) The transferring physician shall have communicated to a paramedic all necessary aspects of patient management and the administration or maintenance of specified fluids, medications, equipment, and procedures that would be administered or maintained during transport.

+(c) During transfers, a paramedic may be authorized to administer or maintain infusion of the classification of fluids and medications, perform procedures, or maintain equipment identified herein only after successful completion of the continuing education course of instruction approved by the State Board of Health entitled, "Administration and/or Maintenance of Fluids, Medications, Procedures, and Equipment during Inter-hospital Transfer of the Stabilized Patient," and have in his or her possession documented evidence issued by the OEMS attesting to the completion of such training.
+In addition, the service medical director, regional medical director and SEMCC shall approve, in writing, specific medications under each general classification.
+This written approval shall be on file with the transferring institution and the OEMS, and shall be renewed annually.

-- (d) The specific classifications of I.V. fluids and medications which ALS EMSP are authorized to administer or maintain (in addition to those set forth on the standardized pre-hospital Physician Medication Order form approved by the State Board of Health) are strictly limited to the following, or their generic equivalents, for administration or maintenance only in the dosages, forms, frequency, and amounts as ordered in writing, in advance, by the transferring physician:
+(d) The specific classifications of I.V. fluids and medications which a paramedic are authorized to administer or maintain (in addition to those set forth on the standardized pre-hospital Physician Medication Order form approved by the State Board of Health) are strictly limited to the following, or their generic equivalents, for administration or maintenance only in the dosages, forms, frequency, and amounts as ordered in writing, in advance, by the transferring physician:

 - 1. Vitamin, mineral, and electrolyte infusions;

-- Central nervous system and neuromuscular agents;
+- 2. Central nervous system and neuromuscular agents;

 - 3. Anticonvulsants;

 - 4. Antipsychotics, anxiolytics, antidepressants;

 - 5. Anti-infective agents;

 - 6. Antineoplastic agents;

 - 7. Respiratory agents;

 - 8. Cardiovascular agents;

 - 9. Gastrointestinal agents;

-- 10. Endocrine and ophthalmic agents;
+10. Endocrine and ophthalmic agents;

-- 11. Reproductive agents;
+11. Reproductive agents;

-- 12. Circulatory support agents.
+12. Circulatory support agents.

-- (e) THROMBOLYTICS and PITOCIN cannot be administered by ALS EMSP in the BOLUS form.

-- (f) The specific invasive procedures and equipment which ALS EMSP are authorized to administer or maintain during inter-facility transfers are strictly limited to the following